History of Denmark: Industrialisation

 Industrialisation came to Denmark in the second half of the 19th century.
 The nation's first railroads were constructed in the 1850s, and improved communications and overseas trade allowed industry to develop in spite of Denmark's lack of natural resources.
 Trade unions developed starting in the 1870s.
 There was a considerable migration of people from the countryside to the cities.

 Danish agriculture became centered around the export of dairy and meat products, especially to Great Britain.
-Instead of relying on German middlemen in Hamburg, the Daners opened new direct trade routes to England after the defeat by the Germans.
+Instead of relying on German middlemen in Hamburg, the Danes opened new direct trade routes to England after the defeat by the Germans.
 Lampke and Sharp argue that Denmark's success as in the dairy industry was not based on co-operatives, which came in the late nineteenth century.
 Instead leadership was in the hands of the landed, intellectual and political elites.
 They made land reforms, adopted new technologies, and started educational and trading systems.
 Together these made Denmark a major exporter of butter after 1850.
 Land reform enabled the growth of a middle ranking class of farmers.
 They copied the innovations pioneered by wealthy estate owners, and implemented them through newly formed co-operatives.

 Internationalism and nationalism have become very much part of the history of the Danish Labour movement.
 The Labour movement gathered momentum when social issues became associated with internationalism.
 Socialist theory and organisational contact with the First International, which linked labour movements in various countries, paved the way.
 Louis Pio emerged as the driving force.
 In 1871, following the bloody defeat of the Paris Commune, he started publishing socialist journalism.
 He campaigned strongly for an independent organisation of the workers under their own management, and organised a Danish branch of the First International.
 This became the foundation stone for the Social Democratic Party under the name of Den Internationale Arbejderforening for Danmark (The International Labour Association for Denmark).
 As a combination of union and political party, it adroitly brought together national and international elements.

 Pio saw internationalism as vital for the success of the workers' struggle: without internationalism, no progress.
 He pointed out that the middle classes cooperated across national frontiers and used nationalistic rhetoric as a weapon against the workers and their liberation.

 The Danish section started organising strikes and demonstrations for higher wages and social reforms.
 Demands were moderate, but enough to provoke the employers and the forces of law and order.
 Things came to a head in the Battle of Fælleden on 5 May 1872.
 The authorities arrested the three leaders, Louis Pio, Poul Geleff and Harald Brix, charged them and convicted them of high treason.
 The three left Denmark for the United States to set up the ill-starred and short-lived socialist colony near Hays City, in Ellis County, Kansas.